vitalif/vitastor/docs/config/client.en.md

 Retry time for I/O requests failed due to data corruption or unfinished EC object deletions (has_incomplete PG state).
 0 disables such retries and clients are not blocked and just get EIO error code instead.

+## client_retry_enospc

+- Type: boolean
+- Default: true
+- Can be changed online: yes

+Retry writes on out of space errors to wait until some space is freed on OSDs.

 ## client_max_dirty_bytes